Chemical Peel Do’s and Don’ts

 Don’t expose your skin to heat or UV rays.

-Most cosmetics are contraindicated to cosmetic procedures, however mineral makeup can be used immediately after most cosmetic procedure.
-Mineral makeup such Jane Iredale has SPF protection and it is not irritating.
-Jane Iredale doesn’t contain talc, that can increase skin dryness.
+Most cosmetics are contraindicated to cosmetic procedures, however a pure mineral makeup can be used immediately after most cosmetic procedure.
+Mineral makeup such Jane Iredale or Color Science have an SPF protection and are not irritating.
+They also do not contain talc, that can increase skin dryness while peeling.
+Cosmetic marketing and labeling can be misleading, be careful that you do not use a mineral based make-up, it needs to be a pure mineral.

 Don’t forget to follow up with skin care professional

-Your Esthetician can recommend products and follow up treatments to help enhance and maintain results.
-If you suspect any complications, contact your Esthetician immediately.
+Your Aesthetician or skin care provider can recommend products and follow up treatments to help enhance and maintain results.
+If you suspect any complications, contact your aesthetician or skin care provider immediately.

 Do have realistic expectations.

-If you are having a superficial or medium depth peel, do not expect the same results as a deep peel.
-Even a deep peel can not replace a facelift, if that’s what you need.
+If you are having a superficial peel, you would not expect the same results as you would with a deep peel.
+Even a deep peel can not replace a surgical procedure, botox or fillers.
+All aesthetic treatments have their place and limitations, a comprehensive approach will always provide the best results.
 It is the patients responsibility to follow post treatment instructions, non compliant patients can expect complications.
-Expect to peel!
+Unless you are having a very light peel, you should obviously expect to peel.